Tree Steward classes for 2018 begin on January 23.

 Volunteering as a tree steward is interesting, enjoyable and a wonderful way to serve the community.
 To become a certified tree steward one must attend a series of classes, pass a pruning exam, and complete community services hours that double as “on the job” training.
 Our hope is that most citizens who become certified will continue to work with the organization.

-Classes are held annually, begin in January and consist of approximately 20 hours of classroom training taught by professionals from the tree care industry and related professions.
+Classes are held annually, begin in January and consist of approximately 20 hours of classroom training taught by experienced stewards and professionals from the tree care industry and related professions.
 Class topics include tree identification and biology, tree selection, proper pruning and planting practices, pathology, and urban planning.
 There are outdoor classes as well for hands-on pruning training.

 So…what do tree stewards do ?